CHLOzzz/MMGet/README.md

 ## Future plans ##
-- Add error correcting / catching
+- Add URL error correcting / catching
 - Add a method to download the .mtx matrix `mmdownload`
 - Fix when it eventually breaks